astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 ## Overview

 You can subscribe to two different types of alerts on Astronomer: Airflow alerts and platform alerts.
-This guide focuses on platform alerts, which you can use to monitor the health of platform components such as your Airflow Schedulers and Webservers.
+This guide focuses on platform alerts, which you can use to monitor the health of platform components such as ElasticSearch and DockerRegistry.
 For more information on Airflow alerts, which help you monitor individual Deployments, read [Airflow Alerts](https://www.astronomer.io/docs/cloud/stable/customize-airflow/airflow-alerts).

 Platform alerts are:
 - Defined in Helm using [PromQL query language](https://prometheus.io/docs/prometheus/latest/querying/basics/).